-In September 2020, all our classes returned to full-time education following the Covid-19 closure in March.
+In March 2021, all our classes returned to full-time education following the Covid-19 closures.
 Although we hope that the majority of our children will now have an uninterrupted experience, there is the possibility that an individual child, a class bubble, or indeed the whole school, will need to self-isolate for a period of time.
 We have therefore put in place a plan for remote learning so that all children can continue with their education.
 This meets the expectations set out in the DfE guidance ‘Remote Education Support’

 If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children and will provide paper packs of learning.
 Where funding can be accessed, remote devices (eg, laptops) and/or 4G connections will be sought, particularly for disadvantaged children.
 Parents will be reminded to make the school aware of any barriers to accessing remote learning.
 Paper copies of work will still be available where possible.

 The staff have worked tirelessly in ensuring that if your child is self-isolating or if the bubble bursts and the children are learning from home, that their learning continues.
 Home learning packs are made available to all students self-isolating, we have uploaded key information to the class pages, and we are utilising the Dojo (Years 1-6), Tapestry (EYFS) and Seesaw apps to communicate with the children and provide them with tasks to complete.

 Below you will find an example timetable, however if you have made your own that works for you then feel free to continue with your own routine.
 Your day should include a balance of academic time, free time, include some exercise and mealtimes to feed your body and ensure your children are focussed on their learning.